opencog/atomspace/README.md

 [here,](https://github.com/opencog/atomspace/blob/master/opencog/sheaf/docs/ram-cpu.pdf)
 which also gives a precise definition of what a metagraph is, and how it is related to a graph.
-As a side-effect, metagraphs open up many possibilities not available to ordinary graph databasases.
+As a side-effect, metagraphs open up many possibilities not available to ordinary graph databases.
 These are listed below.
 Things are things that no one else does:
 * **Search queries are graphs.**
   (The API to the [pattern engine](https://wiki.opencog.org/w/Pattern_engine)